GiovanniSalmeri/yellow-filelist/README.md

 Create a [filelist] shortcut.

-The following arguments are available, all but the first argument are optional:
+The following arguments are available, all are optional:

 `Folder` = folder under `media/filelist` of files and subfolders to show
 `Extensions` = extensions of files to list, \* for all extensions; wrap multiple extensions into quotes